EeveeMasterA/Pokemon-FireRed-Expansion/README.md

 Step 6: Open G3T and press Sort By Level for every pokemon (this is because so that they don't use Struggle).
 And close G3T

 Step 7: For Pokemon Entries, open your rom in HMA then close it.
-Then where your rom is it should make a .topl open it in Notepad.
-Edit the amount of pokemon under data.pokemon.names.
-Then open it again and edit the entries and save.
+Then where your rom is it should make a .toml open it in Notepad.
+Edit the amount of pokemon under data.pokemon.names. then save the file Then open HMA again and edit the entries and save.

 Step 8: Use https://pastebin.com/QpnHyQpJ to add it to A-Map.